 There was a discussion about how unfair it is that romance books are hardly ever challenged but graphic novels with depicting physical intimacy are discouraged by publishers and, if published, often the target of challenges.

 We also enjoyed comic readings from a few creators.
 This is something that I would definitely love for libraries to adopt.
 The readings were fascinating and it was beautiful to hear the creators themselves reading and interpreting their comics.
 There was a bit of everything in those readings.
 It really struck me how the audience responded to Marc Pearson's hilarious comedic reading and people were visibly moved, even cried, with Josh Santospirito's non-fiction account of his family's migration story.

 I'm home with my son today.
 He's picked up something at school (thankfully, not Covid) and I'll be going through all the comics I collected at the Perth Comics Arts Festival Market Day, which was an outstanding success.
 The market hall at the museum was absolutely packed with families.

 There's such a wide range of comics here, including comics created by children through the Milktooth school of art and stories.
 Something, that I will have to write about in a different blog post, because their work is incredible and so inspiring.
-Something that I think libraries could tap into and that we're trying to get started at Kingston Libraries, a club for young comic creators.
+Something that I think libraries could tap into, a club for young comic creators.

 And finally, I would like to mention, the Comics Battle Royale.
-This is such a fun and beautiful event to watch and one that I would love to incorporate into next years King Con! event at the library.
+This is such a fun and beautiful event to watch!
 Once again, four comic book artists had to battle it out, creating comics in front of the audience.
 With Campbell Whyte as MC and audience participation, including four kids drawing some panels together with the artists, the battle royale was a resounding success.